uehaj/IntRange/README.md

 IntRange
 ========

-The library provides fold/map/zip to the range of numbers without consuming memory.
+The library provides fold/map* funcsions for the range of Int numbers avoiding consuming extra memory.

-IntRange.foldl/foldr/maps can be used replacement of [Int] value which represents certain range of Int values.
+IntRange.foldl/foldr/map/map2 can be used replacement of List Int value which represents certain range of Int values.

-This is useful when iterate vast numbers without consuming memory.
+This is useful when iterate vast numbers avoiding consuming extra memory.

 For example,